drewschleit/iceberg/docs/docs/aws.md

 S3 and many other cloud storage services [throttle requests based on object prefix](https://aws.amazon.com/premiumsupport/knowledge-center/s3-request-limit-avoid-throttling/).
 Data stored in S3 with a traditional Hive storage layout can face S3 request throttling as objects are stored under the same file path prefix.

-Iceberg by default uses the Hive storage layout but can be switched to use the `ObjectStoreLocationProvider`.
+Iceberg by default uses the Hive storage layout but can be switched to use the `S3LocationProvider`.
-With `ObjectStoreLocationProvider`, a deterministic hash is generated for each stored file, with the hash appended directly after the `write.data.path`.
+With `S3LocationProvider`, a deterministic hash is generated for each stored file, with the hash appended directly after the `write.data.path`.
 This ensures files written to s3 are equally distributed across multiple [prefixes](https://aws.amazon.com/premiumsupport/knowledge-center/s3-object-key-naming-pattern/) in the S3 bucket.
 Resulting in minimized throttling and maximized throughput for S3-related IO operations.
 When using `ObjectStoreLocationProvider` having a shared and short `write.data.path` across your Iceberg tables will improve performance.

 For more information on how S3 scales API QPS, check out the 2018 re:Invent session on [Best Practices for Amazon S3 and Amazon S3 Glacier](https://youtu.be/rHeTn9pHNKo?t=3219).
 At [53:39](https://youtu.be/rHeTn9pHNKo?t=3219) it covers how S3 scales/partitions & at [54:50](https://youtu.be/rHeTn9pHNKo?t=3290) it discusses the 30-60 minute wait time before new partitions are created.

-To use the `ObjectStorageLocationProvider` add `'write.object-storage.enabled'=true` in the table's properties.
+To use the `S3LocationProvider` add `'write.location-provider.impl'='org.apache.iceberg.aws.s3.S3LocationProvider'` in the table's properties.
-Below is an example Spark SQL command to create a table using the `ObjectStorageLocationProvider`:
+Below is an example Spark SQL command to create a table using the `S3LocationProvider`:
 ```sql
 CREATE TABLE my_catalog.my_ns.my_table (
     id bigint,